Vetledrage/WeatherApp/MODELING.md

    - The user enters the location name in the search interface provided by the ViewModel.

 7. **MapBox API Interaction for Location Search:**
-   - The ViewModel sends the search query to the MapBox API to retrieve the geographic coordinates (longitude and latitude) of the searched location.
+   - The WeatherDataSource sends the search query to the MapBox API to retrieve the geographic coordinates (longitude and latitude) of the searched location.
    - The MapBox API processes the request and returns the coordinates to the ViewModel.

 8. **Weather Data Fetching:**